Component Title: GLO-Prospects-Managing Conditions-Chronic Complex Condition

 Our Member Care Management team offers you the opportunity to work directly with a nurse care manager.
 Our goal is to develop a partnership with you, the nurse case manager and your physician.
 Our team can help members understand their condition and treatment options, and encourage treatment plan adherence.
 There are no additional fees for participation.

 Component Title: GLO-Prospects-Managing Conditions-Care Management with Wellframe

 Care Management with Wellframe

-You can Chat with your Care Team, a nurse care manager who can answer medical questions about your health conditions or help you manage your medications.
+Members can Chat with our Care Team, a nurse care manager who can answer medical questions about their health conditions or help them manage their medications.

-Your Checklist will have a daily list of tasks to complete and helpful articles to read about your health.
+Members see a Checklist with a daily list of tasks to complete and helpful articles to read about their health.

-You can set up Reminders on your phone to help you keep track of your medications and appointments.
+Members can set up Reminders on their phone to help keep track of medications and appointments.

 Component Title: GLO-Prospects-Managing Conditions-Mental Health & Substance Abuse